attrib/foxhole-map-annotate/README.md

 * The Attachment point (the blue dot thingy) isn't on the line itself.
 Very hard to move the line this way (by [FMAT] Quini98)
 * Colour of decay icon is too soon red (by [FMAT] Quini98)
 * Flag missing for all icons which do not have decay timers (by [FMAT] Quini98)
-* Click "Radius" for storm cannon range is to big (by Morgeta)

 ## Todos